Version dated 15 November 2020

 11.5 You must promptly inform Pearson in the event of any claim by a third party received by you in relation to the Services and you must comply with Pearson's reasonable requests in relation to such claim.

 12.1 Your Agreement and subscription commences on the date we accept your order and continues for such period of time as indicated when placing your order.
-If you are purchasing Services pursuant to the NTP all Tutorials will need to be held prior to the end of the 2020/2021 academic year.
+Unless we have agreed otherwise, all tutorials will need to be held prior to the end of the academic year in which the tuition was purchased.
 We will confirm when we have accepted your order by providing you with confirmation and/or giving you access to the Services.

 12.2 Either of us may terminate the Agreement by notifying the other in writing if the other materially breaches any of the terms of the Agreement and fails to remedy that breach (if capable of remedy) within 14 days of the notice of the breach.

 12.4 We may terminate your Agreement by giving you 30 calendar days' notice (or less where we have an urgent business need) if we discontinue the Services.
 In that event, we may offer you a pro rata refund for any remaining Subscription period.